NYPL/staff-picks/readme.md

 ## Changelog

 ### v2.1.11
-> Updated the logic in src/app/components/BookFilters/BookFilters.jsx to prevent rendering tags into different groups.
+> Updated the logic in BookFilters.jsx to to render one list of tags starting from summer 2016.

 ### v2.1.10
 > Updated the Header Component to v1.5.5.
 The updates include integrating the log in related functions with login server, removing console loggings for patron token expiration, and turning off the feature flag of OAuth Login and set it as default.